The Curse of the Superstar Salesperson Turned Sales Leader

 When I talk to the sales leader about what makes a seller successful on their team, they don’t really know.
 Despite not knowing what it takes to truly succeed in selling their offering, they all have very confident answers on their ideal salesperson profile.
 Some give me a list of character attributes like grit, tenacity, likeability, life experience, work ethic, industry knowledge, etc. Some believe their industry has barriers to entry and that market and company knowledge are key selling success factors.

 We review the performance of each member of the sales team.
-The leader assures me that the team is comprised of grit, tenacity, good work ethic, and all the behavioral characterstics that should result in individual sales success.
+The leader assures me that the team is comprised of grit, tenacity, a good work ethic, and all the behavioral characterstics that should result in individual sales success.

 Yet, without exception, sales results vary drastically across the team, and the sales leader can’t explain the variances well.
 Their success as a salesperson hasn’t translated to becoming a successful sales leader because the skills required to become a successful sales leader differ from those of a superstar salesperson.